farukaydogan/Fenocity/README.md

 # [Fenocity](https://fenocity.com)

 ##  This is an E-commerce site.
-It is the Application of Marketing Services and Products by Advertisers of Advertisers (Influencer).
+It is a store where Advertisers (Influencer) product Services and Sale are offered